manalynx/100-days-of-code/log.md

 **Thoughts**: As it was my first time learning with FCC I found it clear and fun.
 During that project i learned basic HTML and CSS.At the end of the day I was satasfied.\ Some of what I learned : \
-1- order and unorderd lists. \
+1- Order and unorderd lists. \
 2- Text filds. \
 3- Form element. \
 4- Types of input (submit , radio , checkbox). \
 5- label. \
-6- borders. \ and much more.
+6- Borders. \ and much more.

 **Link(s) to work**: [Day 1 Tweet](https://twitter.com/ManalAbobakr/status/1546280017172185088)